AnyDSL/half/README.txt

     NaNs, this means operations on halfs are not specified to trap on signalling NaNs (though they may, see last point).

-  - Though arithmetic operations are internally rounded to single-precision using the underlying single-precision implementation's current rounding mode, those values are then converted to half-precision using the default half-precision rounding mode (changed by defining 'HALF_ROUND_STYLE' accordingly).
-This mixture of rounding modes is also the reason why 'std::numeric_limits<half>::round_style' may actually return 'std::round_indeterminate' when half- and single-precision rounding modes don't match.

-  - Because of internal truncation it may also be that certain single-precision NaNs will be wrongly converted to half-precision infinity, though this is very unlikely to happen, since most single-precision implementations don't tend to only set the lowest bits of a NaN mantissa.

   - The implementation does not provide any floating point exceptions, thus arithmetic operations or mathematical functions are not specified to invoke proper floating point exceptions.

-But due to many functions implemented in single-precision, those may still invoke floating point exceptions of the underlying single-precision implementation.
+  - Due to the optimized single-to-half conversion it may also be that certain single-precision NaNs will be wrongly converted to half-precision infinity, though this is very unlikely to happen, since most single-precision implementations don't tend to only set the lowest bits of a NaN mantissa.

 Some of those points could have been circumvented by controlling the floating point environment using <cfenv> or implementing a similar exception mechanism.